 How to write a compelling resume

-When you complete your application online, you will also need to upload your curriculum vitae (CV).
-A good CV is accurate and up to date, and gives our recruiters an insight into you, your interests, qualifications and professional interests.
+When you complete your application online, you will also need to upload your resume.
+A good resume is accurate and up to date, and gives our recruiters an insight into you, your interests, qualifications and professional interests.

 Information you should include:

 - Personal details: full name, address, email address and phone number

 - Education: the name of the institutions, start and completion dates, grades and qualifications you have obtained or will obtain

 - Career history: company name, job title, start and finish dates, achievements and key skills you used or developed.
 Include previous and/or current position/s